Identity of St. Joseph School

 The Mission of St. Joseph School is to celebrate the uniqueness of each student through a rigorous academic program.
-Nurtured in a faith community blessed with many cultures, gifts and talents we build lives of service in the spirit of our Hawaiian tradition of Aloha.
+Inspired by the Gospel Message of Jesus Christ, nurtured in a faith community blessed with many cultures, gifts and talents we build lives of service in the spirit of our Hawaiian tradition of Aloha.

 St. Joseph School provides a Catholic educational community in a faith-filled environment in which tradition, culture, and knowledge are shared among teachers and students.
 Students are guided to realize their rights and responsibilities in accordance with Christ’s teachings.
 Every student is created by God with unique talents and potential.
 St. Joseph students become responsible men and women through the development of sound moral principles and acquisition of 21st century learning skills.
 The Expected School-wide Learning Results (ESLRs) are in the SJS Handbook and are posted throughout the School.
 The teachers have discussed them with the students to promote the understanding of these expectations.
 There are two versions expressed at the language level of elementary and junior-senior high students, however both are based on five major expectations:

 - Local and Global Connectedness